 Unfortunately 99% of the time, subcontractors find their relationship with their general contractor turns sour due to financial strain and stress.
 Proper planning, communication and having the right resources will be your safety valve in those situations.
 Completing a Project Cash Flow projection for each job during the bidding process can help you to stick with your Schedule of Values and foster a positive relationship with the general contractor.

-When a Contractor “Refuses” to Pay, Remember Your Shared Goal.
+When a Contractor Refuses to Pay, Remember Your Shared Goal.

+So, what happens when the general contractor refuses to pay?
+Breathe.
 Just because you have accrued costs, doesn’t mean you’re entitled to your first payment yet.
 You know the General Contractor needs time to complete their pay application process before the owner issues payment to them and they can issue your payment.
 Making sure your invoices and paperwork are done properly and on time will help, and responding quickly to any questions from the general contractor will help to secure faster payment.

 But in the meantime, do you have other jobs that will cover your immediate expenses?
 Can you negotiate with a vendor to secure better payment terms?
 Do you need a line of credit or other capital to make sure you have the financial cushion you need to complete this project without fighting the GC?
 Having access to the cash you need through a line of credit or other appropriate funding solution can allow you, the subcontractor, to focus on doing great work, building great relationships and having less stress overall.